rootCircle/codemark-cli/README.md

 To install and use CodeMark CLI, follow these steps:

-1. Install the required dependencies by running the following command:

- `pip install pyrebase4 firebase_admin openai keyring appdirs tabulate fuzzywuzzy python-Levenshtein psutil`

- Note: If you are a Windows user and encounter issues installing pyrebase, refer to this Stack Overflow post: https://stackoverflow.com/questions/53461316/pyrebase-install-on-windows-python-3-7-fails

-2. Clone the CodeMark CLI repository by running the following command:
+1. Clone the CodeMark CLI repository by running the following command:
  `git clone https://github.com/rootCircle/codemark-cli.git`

-3. Install CodeMark CLI by running the following command:
+2. Install CodeMark CLI by running the following command:

  `pip3 install --editable .`

  Note: If pip3 is not installed on your system, use pip instead.
 If you encounter permission issues, add the `--user` flag at the end of the command.

+ Note: If you are a Windows user and encounter issues installing pyrebase, refer to this Stack Overflow post: https://stackoverflow.com/questions/53461316/pyrebase-install-on-windows-python-3-7-fails

-4. Verify that CodeMark CLI is installed correctly by running the following command:
+3. Verify that CodeMark CLI is installed correctly by running the following command:

  `codemark --help`